mosip/documentation/docs/registration-client.md

 Guide for First user creation https://docs.mosip.io/platform/modules/registration-client/first-user-registration-and-onboarding
 Operator Onboarding

-## What does a registration Client do?
+## Registration Client functionality

-Registration client collects the demographic and biometric details of a resident at the registration centers and sends the data to the Registration Processor for generating the UIN.
+Registration Client collects the demographic and biometric details of a resident at the registration centers and sends the data to the Registration Processor for generating the UIN.

+### Functional features
+*	Registering an individual for ID issuance
+*	Updating a registered individual’s details
+*	Finding an individual’s ID
+*	Creating a correction packet
+*	Can serve individuals with Pre-registration ID or walk-ins
+*	Option to collect demographic, documents and biometric data
+*	Support for biometric exception scenario
+*	Support for a guardian for registering minors
+*	Support for an introducer for individuals without any mandatory documents
+*	Support for integration with devices such as a printer, scanner or GPS
+*	Issuance of application ID with QR code
+*	Officer and supervisor model
+*	Option to modify various settings

+### Technical features
+*	UI and layout can load dynamically based on a configurable UI specifications
+*	Data can be captured in multiple languages based on configuration
+*	Virtual keyboards can be added to capture data
+*	Transliteration engines can be integrated
+*	TPM (Trusted Platform Module) is necessary and is used to make sure it is secure and trusted
+*	Can collect data in offline mode
+*	Can sync the latest master data, configurations, UI-specs, encryption keys and pre-registrations from the server
+*	Operators (Officer or Supervisors) can log in using a password, OTP or biometrics
+*	Use of SBI (Secure Biometric Interface) for biometric device interfacing
+*	Tested on Windows with Oracle JDK 11
+*	Registration Client UI is a reference implementation and can be changed

 Below is a sample UI implementation of the Registration Client and the various functionalities involved.

+To know more about each option present in the Registration Client sample UI implementation, click here.

 <<Reg client entity diagram>>